At a Glance

 Multiple Cummins China sites are planning to gradually implement the ISO 50001 Energy Management System starting in late 2014, and the Energy Review Tool will be an important instrument for implementation.
 Ha learned about the tool and conducted training for about 30 site energy leaders.
 She identified several opportunities to improve the tool, which were implemented.

 The Cummins China Region is considering formalizing its waste management regulations and skills beginning in 2015, and Ha took charge of conducting baseline analysis on waste data from sites in China.
-The analysis identified major waste types of sites and compared sites’ performance in terms of waste footprint by type, waste footprint by disposition method and generation intensity (waste generated divided by working hours).
+The analysis identified the major waste types of sites and compared sites’ performance in terms of waste footprint by type, waste footprint by disposal method and generation intensity (waste generated divided by working hours).

 Ha also recommended implementing potential energy projects at selected sites.
 Suggested opportunities included, improving lighting systems, using solar energy and changing the energy source for boilers from diesel to natural gas.